mmikowski/hi_score/README.md

   require( root_dir + 'xhi.util.js' );
 ```

-6. Create the coverage data:
+#### 6. Create the coverage data

+We regenerate the coverage library on each run to ensure our code is properly
+instrumented.
+We then output in `lcov` format for consumption by our report
+generator.

 ```bash
   $ cd hi_score